 - Inspections allow parents and caregivers to make sure they're in compliance with Illinois law.

 Why?
-More than 2,100 children – almost two children per minute – are reported missing every day in this country, and 34 percent of parents wouldn't be able to accurately describe their child to law enforcement, including details of exact height and weight, as well as their child's eye color.
+More than 2,100 children – almost two children per minute – are reported missing every day in this country, and more than one-third of parents wouldn't be able to accurately describe their child to law enforcement, including details of exact height and weight, as well as their child's eye color.

 - Every parent has experienced the panic of not knowing where their child is, if only for a minute.
 Parents should always be prepared with child ID cards.